42-mraasvel/web-server/tester-webserv/CppTester/Documentation/USAGE.md

 		Wait N (wait_close) seconds after all requests have been sent for the server to close the connection.
 If the server closes the connection in this time, the client returns success.
+	SEP_CONNECTION
+		Each request is executed on a seperate connection (cannot be used in combination with PIPELINED)

 ### On by Default
 - TIMEOUT